wilkelab/ggridges/cran-comments.md

 Apologies for submitting a bug-fix release 1 day after submitting the original package.
-The package currently on CRAN doesn't build on some architectures, due to visual tests that are likely to fail due to minor changes in the build platform: https://cran.r-project.org/web/checks/check_results_ggridges.html
+The package currently on CRAN doesn't build on some architectures, due to failing visual tests: https://cran.r-project.org/web/checks/check_results_ggridges.html

-These tests should be automatically skipped but apparently that isn't happening.
-So I'm now manually disabling them on CRAN.
+Visual tests (via vdiffr) are known to be highly dependent on minor changes in the build platform and thus should be skipped whenever there are any changes.
+This should have happened automatically but apparently has not.
+So I have now manually disabled these tests when building on CRAN.

 I have also fixed the problem with double spaces in the Description.